 II.
 Distribution Requirement

-Each student must earn a grade of at least B- in six advanced mathematics courses, not counting the core courses or substitutes used to fulfill the requirements for the Qualifying Review.
+Each student must earn a grade of at least B- in six advanced mathematics courses.
 These must be chosen from three of the following five areas:

 - algebra, algebraic geometry, algebraic number theory